All owners of DSC phantoms: Please read our Special Notice regarding the use of alcohol and solvents in DSC phantoms.

 - scan for about 30-60 seconds per angle

-- reconstruct with desired filter (start with ramp filter), attenuation compensation (either measured w/TCT scan, or assume 0.12 per cm); add anywhere from 10 to 50 slices in the rods section together; add 3 to 4 slices of spheres section together; add 10 to 20 slices of uniform section together
+- reconstruct with desired filter (start with ramp filter), attenuation compensation (either measured w/TCT (Transmission Computed Tomography) scan, or assume 0.12 per cm); add anywhere from 10 to 50 slices in the rods section together; add 3 to 4 slices of spheres section together; add 10 to 20 slices of uniform section together

 - for multi-camera scanners, reconstruct each head individually and then all heads combined